k9alex2005/projects/README.md

 # projects

-Here you can find a list of projects that I did either as part of assignments or outside the class.
+Here you can find a list of projects that done either as part of assignments or outside class.